charbeljc/account-financial-tools/account_move_import/README.rst

 If no issues are found the entry lines will be loaded.
 The resulting Journal Entry will be in draft mode to allow a final check before posting the entry.

-The CSV file must have a header line with the following fields:
+The CSV file must have a header line starting with the following case insensitive field names in any order of appearence:

 Mandatory Fields
 ----------------